fantomx42/symbolic-collapse-model/README.md

 [fantomx42](https://github.com/fantomx42)

-A project for anyone who’s felt something important breaking beneath the surface—and wanted to name it before it shattered.
+A project for anyone who’s felt a system was breaking

----
+before they had the words to describe how.